tale-toul/OCP4UPIAWS/README.md

 1. [Download the installation program](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#installation-obtaining-installer_installing-aws-user-infra)

 1. [Create an ssh key pair](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#ssh-agent-using_installing-aws-user-infra).- This key will be installed on every node in the cluster and will allow pawordless connections to those machines.
+This step is not extrictly required for twu reason:

+  1. ssh connections to the cluster instances are not required, quite the contrary they are discourage, but it is a convenient tool in case issues come up during cluster installation.

+  1. An already existinig ssh key pair can be used, as long as it is present in the direcotry ~/.ssh

 ```shell
  $ ssh-keygen -o -t rsa -f upi-ssh -N "" -b 4096